PETLP: A Privacy-by-Design Pipeline for Social Media Data in AI Research: Integrating the EU Artificial Intelligence Act into PETLP

 \item \textbf{Template for public summary of training content} \cite{EU_AI_Template2025}: Standardises disclosure of training data sources, including large datasets and primary domains, whilst documenting data processing aspects to facilitate rights exercise under EU law. \end{itemize}

-These instruments complement the regulatory framework by translating abstract obligations into actionable guidance, particularly valuable for researchers navigating the intersection of AI Act requirements with existing GDPR and IP obligations.
+These instruments complement the regulatory framework, particularly valuable for researchers navigating the intersection of AI Act requirements with the PETLP framework.
 While not legally binding (except the template requirement under Article 53), they represent authoritative interpretations that supervisory authorities are likely to reference when assessing compliance.